-The Audit Committee had also conducted a review of all non-audit services provided by the external auditors and is satisfied that the extent of such services will not prejudice the independence and objectivity of the external auditors.
-No non-audit fees were paid to the external auditors during the financial year under review.
-The Audit Committee recommends to the Board of Directors, the nomination of the external auditors for re-appointment.
+The Audit Committee had also conducted a review of all non-audit services provided by the external auditors and is satisfied that the extern of such services will not prejudice the independence and objectivity of the external auditors.
+The amount paid to external auditors for non-audit fees was \$\$3,500 during the financial year under review.

-Four Audit Committee meetings were held during the financial year 2007.
-The attendance at the Audit Committee meetings held is set out in page 28.
+Four Audit Committee meetings were held during the financial year 2008.
+The attendance at the Audit Committee meetings held is set out in page 32.